 Time-travelling vampires in Return of the Mack was quite fun, but Helen Hunt was a largely ahistoric trek through movie history with the help of an equally ahistoric (but surprisingly not totally ahistoric) Helen of Troy.
 Nice to see Hedy Lamarr getting some kudos this year for scientific work, but would it really have been that hard to get someone who could do an Austrian accent?

-Oh yes, and brilliant major shout out to (spoiler) Wonder Woman at the end, but more about that tomorrow, of course.
+Oh yes, and brilliant major shout out to (spoiler) (spoiler alert) Wonder Woman at the end, but more about that tomorrow, of course.

 Dirk Gently’s Holistic Detective Agency (US: BBC America; UK: Netflix)

 Generally, business as usual as the show starts to reveal some of its secrets and begin to make a little sense (assuming that you hadn’t guessed them already, like I did last week).
 However, there’s a scene where basically everyone’s on the equivalent of Ecstasy that’s quite lovely, the fact our holistic assassin might have found a boyfriend is nice and the holistic aspects of the episode were well done, too.

 This aired without adverts in the US, since creator/director Sam Esmail decided to try to do a Rope, shooting the episode to look like a single continuous take.
 It wasn’t but it came close to seeming like it at times and he managed to make it look pretty splendid as well.

 Looks to one side, quite an important episode dramatically, as Elliot tries to prevent a disaster in real-time but fails.
 Interesting, too, from the point of view of how to overcome security through social engineering, and how stereotypes can sometimes lead you astray (sometimes hilariously).
 Not as compelling as the promo would have you believe, but an ambitious episode that largely succeeds and certainly the best episode of the season so far.